SorinaHamidifar/aether-engine/README.md

     return [sum(numbers[i:i+batch_size]) for i in range(0, len(numbers), batch_size)]

 def memoize(func):
-    """Simple memoization decorato for scalability and performance.""" cache = {}
+    """Simple memoization decorator for scalability and performance.""" cache = {}
     def wrapper(*args):
         if args not in cache: